lsenjov/politico/Constitution.md

 1.1.1.d Members may vote on pull requests before session, and may change votes until the request is brought before the ruling body in session.

+1.1.1.e The first minister of a department of government is required to identify role the department addresses in the country, as well as providing a basis of laws relating to that department

 #### 1.1.2 Constitution Amendments

 1.1.2.a The constitution and all other documents may be edited or created with a majority vote.